bastie/JavApi4Swift/README.md

 Java packages can be mapped as enum hierachy.
 Take a look to the CryptoKit, for example MD5 is placed in the enum Insecure and must called with Insecure.MD5
 Too add a new _package_ create an enum with same name.
 Subpackages can be add directly in the enum or maybe better as extension of these enum.

+#### shortcuts

+Java shortcuts for types need to be translated like

+    1d    to    1.0         // double shortcut
+    1l    to    Int64(1)    // long shortcut

 #### String.format